When: Thursday, 10 February 2022 | 10:30 – 17:00 EST / 15:30 – 22:00 GMT

 Price: $55 ILA Members | $85 Non-members

 This program is for doctoral students at any stage of their program.
 In understanding that the study of leadership is multidisciplinary and interdisciplinary, students studying leadership from any discipline are welcome to attend and add to the conversations!

 The purpose of the doctoral consortium is to create a forum for students to learn together and create a community of future scholars.
 We will create a space to gather, form a sense of community, get feedback on research agendas, and advance their careers by learning from one another.
 A cadre of established scholars, dissertation chairs, and practitioners in the field has been assembled to help guide the conversation and contribute ideas and support.

-The sessions throughout the workshop will include discussions with faculty on tips for successful doctoral students, goal setting, and digging into the dissertation process.
+The sessions throughout the consortium will include discussions with faculty on tips for successful doctoral students, goal setting, and digging into the dissertation process.
 The consortium is focused on helping the doctoral student focus on their process and see how their development contributes to the final dissertation product.
 We will discuss voice, methods, and the importance of finding your voice in the research.
-The workshop will be spent with faculty members who are scholarly, developmental, authors, with a student focused approach.
+The day will be spent with faculty members who are scholarly, developmental, authors, with a student focused approach.
 Your informal conversations with the faculty and your student colleagues will round out the learning focused presentations.

 - Meet with scholars and practitioners who are advising doctoral students and publishing their own scholarship in leadership outlets.

 - Get feedback on their research agendas, dissertation goals, and methods of inquiry.

 - Advance their careers by learning from one another and from established scholars and practitioners in the field.

 Who is the target audience for this workshop?